silbinarywolf/rm2kpng/cmd/rm2kfixwatcher/README.md

 TODO: Jae: Actual add releases
 Visit the releases page here and download it.

+## How does it work?

+If your PNG file is not already an 8-bit PNG, it will attempt to convert any PNG format to an 8-bit PNG by:
+- Iterating over every pixel and building up a palette of colors
+- It will decide that the top-left corner is the transparent pixel (except for Chipsets, it picks from the transparent tile)

 ## How to use

 1) Follow **Installation** instructions above.